pohanson/tp/docs/DeveloperGuide.md

 1. Sales representative chooses to edit a customer's information.
 2. Sales representative specifies the customer ID and fields to edit.
 3. CMS validates the updated details.
-4. CMS updates the customer information.
+4. CMS updates the customer information.<br/>
    Use case ends.

 **Extensions:**

 2a.
-The specified customer ID does not exist.
+The specified customer ID does not exist.<br/>
    2a1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.  <br/>
    Use case resumes from step 2.

 3a.
-CMS detects an error in the entered data.
+CMS detects an error in the entered data.<br/>
    3a1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.  <br/>
    Use case resumes from step 2.

 #### Use case: UC08 - Delete customer

 **System:** Customer Management System (CMS)

 **Actor:** Sales Representative

 **Guarantees:**